abacii-voice/arktic/README.md

 Names an upload from a specified path.
 Will be placed into the media folder under 'audio'.
 Used to create Transcription objects that will be immediately available on the system.

+If they do not currently exist; client, project, grammar, and batch will be created.

 2. Users
 --------